Iodoacetic acid

 Iodoacetic acid is an organic compound with the chemical formula ICH2CO2H|auto=1.
 It is a derivative of acetic acid.
 It is a toxic compound, because, like many alkyl halides, it is an alkylating agent.

 It reacts with cysteine residues in proteins.
 It is often used to modify \sSH groups to prevent the re-formation of disulfide bonds after the reduction of cystine residues to cysteine during protein sequencing.

 In 1929, Dr. Einar Lundsgaard (1899-1968) discovered that muscle poisoned in vitro with iodoacetic acid is unable to produce lactate as glycolysis from muscle glycogen is blocked, causing the muscle to result in an electrically silent contracture.
-It was remembering this discovery, that lead Dr. Brian McArdle in 1951, to speculate that one of his patients that had electromyographically silent muscle contractures brought on by high-intensity aerobic activity and anaerobic activity must have a defective muscle glycogen mechanism.
+It was remembering this discovery, that led Dr. Brian McArdle in 1951, to speculate that one of his patients that had electromyographically silent muscle contractures brought on by high-intensity aerobic activity and anaerobic activity must have a defective muscle glycogen mechanism, leading to the description of McArdle's disease.

 Peptidase inhibitor

-Iodoacetate is an irreversible inhibitor of all cysteine peptidases, with the mechanism of inhibition occurring from alkylation of the catalytic cysteine residue (see schematic).
-In comparison with its amide derivative, iodoacetamide, iodoacetate reacts substantially slower.
-This observation appears contradictory to standard chemical reactivity, however the presence of a favourable interaction between the positive imidazolium ion of the catalytic histidine and the negatively charged carboxyl-group of the iodoacetic acid is the reason for the increased activity of iodoacetamide.
+Iodoacetate is an irreversible inhibitor of all cysteine peptidases, with the mechanism of inhibition occurring from alkylation of the catalytic cysteine residue.
+In comparison with its amide derivative, iodoacetamide, iodoacetate reacts substantially more slowly.
+This observation appears contradictory to standard chemical reactivity, however, the presence of a favourable interaction between the positive imidazolium ion of the catalytic histidine and the negatively charged carboxyl group of the iodoacetic acid is the reason for the increased activity of iodoacetamide.

 Mechanism of irreversible inhibition of cysteine peptidases with iodoacetate.